cdaringe/blog/src/posts/2020-11-01--program-resource-design-patterns/index.md

   function verb, and resource curation to satisfy that intent
 - LT code was more compact
 - LT code was less portable
-- LT code high more module coupling, observed by the count of symbol import edges between local modules
+- LT code demonstrated more per-module coupling, observed by the count of symbol import edges between local modules

 Feel free to head to the [citrus source](https://github.com/cdaringe/citrus) to study further.